 Mathématique: The Set of All You Don't Know

-Chapter Warnings: Stressors of all kinds.
-Sci-fi-induced extreme mental stressors.
-Allusions to torture.
+Chapter warnings: Stressors of all kinds.
+Grief.
+Physical injuries.
+Mental health challenges.
+Panic attacks.
+Mentions of torture.
+Depression.
 PTSD.
-People not sharing reference frames but doing their best anyway.
+People not sharing reference frames, but doing their best anyway.

 Additional notes: Oh kids.